OneSn1pe/PivotAI-2/LEVEL_TYPE_DECISION_LOGIC.md

 ## Overview

 PivotAI uses an intelligent two-step process for generating new levels.
-The first step determines what **type** of level the user needs based on their progress patterns, and the second step generates content specific to that type.
+The first step determines what **type** of level the user needs based on their resume analysis and progress patterns, and the second step generates content specific to that type.
 This document explains how the system decides between skill-focused, project-focused, or position-focused levels.

 ## Level Types